2020 has seen its fair share of curveballs. The impact of the COVID-19 crisis and social distancing changed our lives to a great extent.

 When marketing your mobile app ideas, communicate your differentiator features to your potential users.

 Also, try to improve your application idea by adding the gap features you lack.
 Their absence might affect your app’s rating in the app store.

 One can argue that the quality of an app idea only becomes apparent if you start making money from it.

 While revenue is not the only indicator of the app’s worth, it is a valid factor for you, a creator and investor.
 Your app can generate revenue using these channels:

-- In-app ads or sponsored content shown to users
+- In-app ads or sponsored content showed to users

 - Paid app with a fixed download price